15bit010/community-starter-kit/docs/getting-started.md

 ### Example Messages

-Great! , your repository is merged
+Great!, your repository is merged

-CONFIGS PLACEHOLDER
+Great!, chages updated